Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the stable radius case

-As before, the difficulty will be to control the coalescence, but suppose for a moment that there is no change in the number of particles in the interval $[\tau_n, \tau_n+\delta]$ and write $I_n$ for the indexing set of the particles in $\Xi_{\tau_n}^n$.
-Then, exactly as before,
+As before, the difficulty will be to control the coalescence (\emph{i.e.}, the events in which two or more particles are removed and replaced by one or two ``parental'' particles), but suppose for a moment that there is no change in the number of particles in the interval $(\tau_n, \tau_n+\delta_2]$ and write $I_n$ for the indexing set of the particles in $\Xi_{\tau_n}^n$.
+Then, exactly as before, we can write

-and so it suffices to consider the motion of a single lineage.
+and it suffices to consider the motion of a single particle to control the evolution of the whole set of particles.
 This is slightly more involved than in the fixed radius case.